redyyu/raven-craft/README.md

 local props = spr:getProperties()
 props:Set(IsoFlagType.solidtrans)
 ```
+*It's not working while reload game or even move far from the square. (square reloaded)*

-probably add all custom sprites by IsoSpriteManager manually, it can avoid to use `.tiles` file,
+probably add some properties by IsoSpriteManager manually, it can avoid to use `.tiles` file,
-because it will break game save when deactive this MOD.
-but there alot work to do, do not add too much...

-when using custom sprite like this to create `IsoThumpable`,
+when create `IsoObject` or `IsoThumpable` with sprite not have props with 'solidtrans' or 'solid',
 it might have not change `square:isFree` or `isFreeOrMidair`,
+doesn't matter by custom texturepack or vanilla sprite.

-try `square:getFloor()` and modify the floor's Properties to ovrride it.
+bad idea is try `square:getFloor()` and modify the floor's Properties to ovrride it.

 ```
 local floor = sq:getFloor()